ert55/heroku-buildpack-vlc/README.md

-Heroku buildpack: FFMpeg
+Heroku buildpack: vlc
 =======================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using [ffmpeg](http://www.ffmpeg.org/) in your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using [vlc](https://www.videolan.org) in your project.
 It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

 Usage